microsoft/dstoolkit-km-solution-accelerator/docs/ui/README.md

 |Semantic captions and highlights|	Extracts sentences and phrases from a document that best summarize the content, with highlights over key passages for easy scanning.
 Captions that summarize a result are useful when individual content fields are too dense for the results page.
 Highlighted text elevates the most relevant terms and phrases so that users can quickly determine why a match was considered relevant.|
 |Semantic answers|	An optional and additional substructure returned from a semantic query.
 It provides a direct answer to a query that looks like a question.
 It requires that a document have text with the characteristics of an answer.|

 ## Query Translation

 When enabled, each search query is translated to English before being sent to ACS.
+The Translation service is enabled by default during the data enrichment phase of the indexing.

-## Query Spellchecking
+## Query Spell Checking

-Spell checking using
+When the spellcheck service is enabled by config.BingSpellCheckEnabled, this feature will leverage Microsoft Bing to spell check your search query.

+Make sure to review [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839)

 ## Suggestion as Filter

+This setting is linked to the search suggestions.
+Each suggestion has an associated entity (search field) like Key Phrases or Organizations.

+When enabled this setup will add the corresponding entity filter to the search query to restrict further potential matching documents or images.

 # Document Details